stefaanc/stefaanc.github.io/_posts/2020-02-19-extending-the-terraform-resource-lifecycle.md

 >   - We added the embedded `x_lifecycle`-resource.
 > - Identical to a non-persistent resource
 >   - We added the embedded `original`-resource.
+> - Remark that when the resource doesn't exist, it will try to find it on every terraform apply

 <br/>